kapilkeshav/kapilkeshav/README.md

 **My skills:**
 1. Python
-2. C Language
+2. C/C++

 **Learning:**
-1. Flutter SDK (Dart)
+1. Web Development(HTML, CSS, Bootstrap, JavaScript)
-2. Machine Learning
+2. Data analysis using Python

 I like to create solutions.
 I would love to collaborate on projects :)